Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 <blockquote><b>Who is the opponent in software?</b><br />
   Not a customer, a manager, or a user.<br />The development❕</blockquote>

-Win - Breaking changes go lite
+Win - Breaking changes go light.

-Checked - principal changes aee done with woodoo programming
+Checked - principal changes are done with Woodoo programming.

-Stalemate - the project works, but features can hardly be added.
+Stalemate - the project works, but big features can hardly be added.

-Mate - dev stop only support.
+Mate - dev stops only support.
+The time to give it away to another team and speak about a remake on other technologies.

 </td><td>
 <p>♕♛ Learning elementary programming and the rules of the checkered strategy are both fast, enjoyable, and attainable for the masses.